 Namakanui Commissioning Roadmap

-The Namakanui commissioning plan specifies that ASIAA assemble and test the system during the fall, and then deliver the receiver for telescope integration and testing.
-The current priority of the Namakanui commissioning roadmap is U‘u (230 GHz), with the aim of initial commissioning completion during the summer of 2019.
+The Namakanui commissioning plan specifies that ASIAA assemble and test the system, and then deliver the receiver for telescope integration and testing.
+The current priority of the Namakanui commissioning roadmap is U‘u (230 GHz), with the aim of delivery in summer 2019 and commissioning thereafter.

-To this end, the JCMT semester 19A Call for Proposals invites prospective users of U‘u to submit PI proposals on a “Shared Risk” basis.
+To this end, the JCMT semester 19B and 20A (and Large Call for Programs) Calls for Proposals invite prospective users of U‘u to submit PI proposals on a “Shared Risk” basis.
 The accessible U‘u frequency range is currently anticipated to be 212 – 274 GHz.
-Use of ACSIS with the new 230 GHz mixer during the 19A shared risk period means that the bandwidth and resolution configurations available are currently expected to be the same as for RxA3m.
+Use of ACSIS with the new 230 GHz mixer during the 19B shared risk period means that the bandwidth and resolution configurations available are currently expected to be the same as for RxA3m.
 The standard heterodyne observing modes expected to be available for U‘u shared risk observing are Stare, Jiggle and Raster.
 For more details on these observing modes, please see this page.
 Anticipated instrument capabilities and overall system performance have been incorporated into the JCMT Heterodyne Integration Time Calculator.